Acceleration of polytropic solar wind: Parker Solar Probe observation and one-dimensional model: Introduction

 Since the start of the space era, numerous human-made satellites that entered the interplanetary space have verified the existence of continuous, supersonic plasma flow, also known as the solar wind.
 Decades of satellite observations of the solar wind have revealed that solar wind interacts with the Earth's magnetosphere and injects a large amount of energy into the magnetosphere, causing various space weather events such as the magnetic storms and substorms that have great impacts on human society.
 Thus, understanding the solar wind, including how it is generated, is one of the most important topics in the field of space physics.

-The first theory of the formation of solar wind was established by \onlinecite{parker1958dynamics}, who showed that with an isothermal and hot solar corona, the plasma is able to escape the solar gravity and becomes supersonic flow whose speed is similar to the in-situ observations. \onlinecite{parker1964dynamicalI,parker1964dynamicalII,parker1965dynamical} extend the theory to allow either a pre-defined temperature profile or a temperature that relates to the density through a static barometric law.
+Recent observations by Parker Solar Probe (PSP) show evidence of an accelerating solar wind close to the Sun\cite{shi2021alfvenic,sioulas2022magnetic}.
+Hence, it is now a good time to revisit the theory of solar wind generation.
+The first theory of the formation of solar wind was established by Ref. [\onlinecite{parker1958dynamics}], who showed that with an isothermal and hot solar corona, the plasma is able to escape the solar gravity and becomes supersonic flow whose speed is similar to the in-situ observations.
+Ref. [\onlinecite{parker1964dynamicalI,parker1964dynamicalII,parker1965dynamical}] extend the theory to allow either a pre-defined temperature profile or a temperature that relates to the density through a static barometric law.
 In these early solar wind models, the only energy source is the efficient thermal conduction from the base of the solar corona.
 However, as the solar wind plasma is nearly collisionless, thermal conduction is only effective for the electron fluid\cite{hollweg1974electron,hollweg1976collisionless} but not the ions.
 Thus, other mechanisms are necessary for the acceleration and heating of solar wind.